wuelnerdotexe/human.vim/README.md

 - Default options for Vim to be your friend.
 - Key mappings to interact with buffers.
 - Key mapping to clear the highlight search.
+- Better indenting with `>` and `<` keys.
 - `*`The text is highlighted when it has been yanked.
-- The following plugins are included:
+- The following plugins are included to make you a ninja with buffers and windows:
+  - BufOnly: delete all buffers except the current.
   - Maximizer: maximizes and restores the current window.
+  - Resizer: resize the current split window.

 **Note:** features with `*` only available for [Neovim](https://github.com/neovim/neovim).